Carmen Cusack

 Carmen Cusack (born April 25, 1971) is an American musical theater actress and singer.
 She is known for playing Elphaba in the Chicago, North American Tour, and Melbourne productions of the musical Wicked and for originating the roles of Alice Murphy and Clare Boothe Luce in the Broadway musicals Bright Star and Flying Over Sunset, respectively.

 Her performance in Bright Star, which was her Broadway debut, was highly praised and earned her a Tony Award nomination and a 2016 Theatre World Award.
 She received a second Tony Award nomination for her performance in Flying Over Sunset.

-Early life
+Biography

 Cusack attended the University of North Texas and graduated with a performing arts degree.
 She trained in opera, ballet, jazz and tap.
 Cusack is married to Scottish actor Paul Telfer.

 After completing her degree, Cusack accepted a job on the MS Queen Elizabeth 2, which changed the course of her career.
 In Manchester, England, she had her breakthrough role as Christine Daae in The Phantom of the Opera.
 Soon after this, she made her West End debut as Fantine in Les Misérables.

 She also appeared in the original West End productions of The Secret Garden and Personals.